Five cabinet chiefs to testify before U.S. Senate on infrastructure

 Democrats insist that any plan must include new revenue, which could mean raising the federal gasoline tax.
 That levy has been 18.4 cents a gallon since 1993, and inflation and rising vehicle fuel efficiency have reduced its usefulness in raising enough money to keep pace with repair needs.

 House Speaker Paul Ryan said Thursday that Congress is likely to pass a series of five or six smaller infrastructure measures this year, rather than one big bill.
-Ryan ruled out a gasoline tax Wednesday, while Trump reportedly backed a 25 cents per gallon hike last month in a meeting with lawmakers last month.
+Ryan ruled out a gasoline tax Wednesday, while Trump reportedly backed a 25-cent per gallon hike last month in a meeting with lawmakers.

 Congress transferred $140 billion to the Highway Trust Fund since 2008.
 Lawmakers, to maintain current spending levels, would need to approve an additional $107 billion from 2021 through 2026.

-The Trump administration also proposed unveil workforce training proposals, including expanding apprenticeships and seeking changes to federal work-study programs that typically are used by students at four-year institutions.
+The Trump administration also unveiled workforce training proposals, including expanding apprenticeships and seeking changes to federal work-study programs that typically are used by students at four-year institutions.
 It would allow more students interested in skilled trades to use them.

-The administration also proposed requiring states that accept federal funds for infrastructure projects would have to accept workers with out-of-state skilled-trades licenses on those projects.
-(Reporting by David Shepardson; Editing by David Gregorio)